 As a second popular platform in China, we also note Weibo.
 It is also very powerful for sharing images and content with a wider audience.
 Although it cannot match the Wechat user base, it still registered nearly 260 million active users in 2016.
-Chinese tourists often look for information on these social media platforms before to make decisions about travel.
+Chinese tourists often look for information on these social media platforms before making decisions about travel.

 Collaborate with influencers

-The influencers have become a powerful tool for luxury marketing in China.
+Influencers have become a powerful tool for luxury marketing in China.
 Many influencers command thousands of followers on Chinese social media platforms.
 They will share your messages with their fans and write articles about your company.
 Chinese customers tend to trust the opinions of these influencers more.

-Gentlemen Marketing Agency is specialized in the digital marketing in the Chinese market.
+Gentlemen Marketing Agency is specialized in digital marketing in the Chinese market.
 If you want to access more information about marketing in China, don’t hesitate to contact us.

 Slowdown of the economy, but China’s luxury goods still seeing high-end growth , specially for New Luxury and Chinese Millenials